 Hiking into the Bugaboos, I carried a 60-pound pack and found the cushioning and support of the TX3 more than sufficient under a large load.
 Although it lacks ankle support, the wide foot bed and supportive outsole make a solid platform underfoot.
 The quick-drying, polyester mesh upper allows for a great deal of airflow—despite hot summer temperatures at Devils Tower and in BC, my feet did not sweat excessively.

-The TX3 clocks in at 1 pound 4 ounces for a pair of the women’s model, which is a pretty middle-of-the-road weight for an approach shoe.
-This makes the TX3 suitable for dangling on your harness up a climb, or stuffing into a backpack on a longer ascent.
-Because the uppers are made of mesh, they will not hold water and thus not take on weight.
+The TX3 clocks in at 1 pound 4 ounces for a pair of the women’s model, which is fairly average but still perfectly suitable for dangling on your harness up a climb or stuffing into a backpack on a longer ascent.
+Because the TX3’s uppers are made of mesh, they will not hold water and thus will not take on weight.
 For comparison, La Sportiva’s own TX2 is lighter at 14.2 ounces pair, although it’s far less durable and abrasion-resistant.
 The burlier, leather TX4 is a little heavier at 1 pound 4.8 ounces, while Five Ten’s Guide Tennie (1 lb.
 6.6 oz.) and Black Diamond’s Mission LT (1 lb.
 6 oz.) also add a bit of weight.
 All in all, I have no complaints about the TX3’s heft.
 However, if you’re just looking for a shoe to perform light duty on the trail that you’ll be carrying up climbs with you, the lighter TX2 might be a better option.

-The La Sportiva TX3 is not waterproof, but it is extremely light and breathable, and therefore will dry quickly after getting wet.
-Many days in the Bugaboos I returned to camp with sopping wet feet, and the shoes were usually dry by the morning and maintained their fit, unlike my experience with some leather shoes (namely the La Sportiva Boulder X).
+The TX3 is not waterproof, but it is extremely light and breathable and therefore will dry quickly after getting wet.
+While in the Bugaboos I often returned to camp with sopping-wet feet, and the shoes usually were dry by the morning.
+Further, they maintained their fit, unlike my experience with some leather shoes (namely the La Sportiva Boulder X).
 That said, the TX3’s leather counterpart, La Sportiva's TX4 is adept at holding its shape when wet and will be a better fit for most climbers headed to the mountains.
 And you can even treat the leather with a Nikwax conditioner for increased water resistance.

 The lacing system is unique even by La Sportiva standards—a combination of metal and cord eyelets.
 Pulling the heel loop (and moving the knots to secure) causes the lace eyelets to constrict, allowing for an even more secure toe box fit.
 I worry a bit about the eyelets at the front of the shoe that are constructed solely with cord, as they could quickly wear away the more I jam my feet into cracks.

-You can always count on La Sportiva for high quality and timely innovations in the world of climbing footwear, and the three TX series approach shoes are no exception.
-The TX2 is the lightest weight of the family, designed for simple approaches in warm conditions, technical climbing, and carrying on a harness.
-The TX4 is the burliest, with a durable leather upper and a beefy outsole (for more, see our in-depth TX4 review).
+We covered our experiences with the TX3 above, and the TX lineup includes a number of other variations.
+As we touched on previously, the TX2 is the lightest of the family, designed for simple approaches in warm conditions, technical climbing, and carrying on a harness.
+On the flipside, the TX4 is the burliest of the bunch, with a durable leather upper and a beefy outsole (for more, see our in-depth TX4 review).
 The TX3 lies in the middle in terms of weight and durability, with a lightweight synthetic upper similar to the TX2, but the stable sole and Impact Brake System of the TX4, providing stability and comfort on the trail.
-It’s the most versatile of the bunch—a one-shoe-to-do-it-all sort of model.
-As I’ve come to expect with middle-ground options, however, at times I found myself wishing I had the La Sportiva TX2 or the TX4 instead.
+Rounding out the collection, La Sportiva also sells the TX Guide and TX Guide Leather, a sensitive and high-performance option for technical climbing and scrambling, as well as the mid-height TXS boot for backpacking and multi-day alpine missions.